nazmulb/docker/README.md

 With Docker, we can quickly build an application server, a message bus, a utility appliance, a CI test bed for an application, or one of a thousand other possible applications, services, and tools.
 It can build local, self-contained test environments or replicate complex application stacks for production or development purposes.

 <img alt="How docker works" src="https://raw.githubusercontent.com/nazmulb/docker/master/how-docker-works.png" height="350px" />

+### What are the pros and cons of Docker?

+#### Pros:

+- **An easy and lightweight way to model reality:** Docker is fast.
+You can Dockerize your application in minutes.
+Docker relies on a copy-on-write model so that making changes to your application is also incredibly fast: only what you want to change gets changed.
+Most Docker containers take less than a second to launch.
+Containers are highly performant and you can pack more of them into your hosts and make the best possible use of your resources.
+- **A logical segregation of duties:** With Docker, Developers care about their applications running inside containers, and Operations cares about managing the containers.
+Docker is designed to en- hance consistency by ensuring the environment in which your developers write code matches the environments into which your applications are deployed.
+This reduces the risk of ”worked in dev, now an ops problem.”
+- **Fast, efficient development life cycle:** Docker aims to reduce the cycle time between code being written and code being tested, deployed, and used.
+It aims to make your applications portable, easy to build, and easy to collaborate on.
+- **Encourages service orientated architecture:** Docker also encourages service-oriented and microservices architectures.
+Docker recommends that each container run a single application or process.
+This promotes a distributed application model where an application or service is represented by a series of inter-connected containers.
+This makes it easy to distribute, scale, debug and introspect your applications.